stackmuncher/static-pages/content/about/home/privacy.md

 weight: 2
 ---

-# Member privacy
+# Developer privacy

-Some members have public profiles for employers to contact them directly while others remain anonymous and can be contacted only for work that matches their skills and expectations.
+##### Developers with public profiles can be contacted by employers directly.

-No photos, age or gender details.
-Let their work speak for itself.
+##### Some developers prefer to remain anonymous and can be contacted only for work that matches their select criteria.